National Hockey League rules: Game timing

-In the National Hockey League, between stoppages of play, teams have 18 seconds (five seconds for the visiting team, eight seconds for the home team, five seconds to line up at the faceoff location) to substitute their players, except during TV timeouts.
-TV timeouts are two minutes long, and occur three times per period, during normal game stoppages after the 6, 10, and 14 minute marks of the period, unless there is a power play, a goal that has just been scored, or the stoppage was as a result of an icing.
+Between stoppages of play, teams have 18 seconds (five seconds for the visiting team, eight seconds for the home team, five seconds to line up at the faceoff location) to substitute their players, except during TV timeouts.
+TV timeouts are two minutes long, and occur three times per period, during normal game stoppages after the 6, 10, and 14 minute marks of the period, unless it is during a power play, a goal that has just been scored, or the stoppage was as a result of an icing.
 Each team may also take one 30 second time-out, but it may only be taken during a normal stoppage of play.
-Each period, teams rotate nets, therefore changing attacking directions.
+Each period, teams alternate the goal they defend, therefore changing attacking directions.